Nikhithayerrathota/Process-Discovery-Using-Declarative-Constraints/README.md

 **Prototype for Master's Thesis**

-This project explores how incremental changes in declarative constraints affect process discovery.
-Developed in Python with **PM4Py**, it integrates the **Multi-Perspective Declare Log Generator** to create event logs from DECLARE specifications.
+This project explores how to perform incremental process discovery using declarative constraints, i.e updating any BPMN with the additional behaviour imposed on the process model by using DECLARE constraints.

 ---